-The basic workshop presents the framework of the Project-Based Approach (PBA).
-They are the steps which address language skills through peer cooperation.
+The basic workshop presents the PBA framework, with steps that address all language and social skills through peer cooperation.

-The approach is child-centred, topic-mixed and involves gamified activities.
-All mentioned, addresses the child's concept of the learning: NATURAL, ENGAGING and MEANINGFUL of the information.
-The gamified activities can be adapted to different topics.
+The approach is child-centred, topic-mixed and involves gamified activities that address the child’s concept of learning: NATURAL, ENGAGING and MEANINGFUL.
+The gamified activities can be adapted to different topics and levels.

-The participants leave the workshop with the knowledge of the step-by-step approach to teach the use of language, to address the child's point of view, to organise gamified activities for learning the language (not isolated words) and social skills, and to organise a topic-mixed project.
+Participants leave the workshop with knowledge of a step-by-step approach to teaching the use of language, to addressing the child’s point of view, to organising gamified activities for language learning (not isolated words) and social skills, and to organising a topic-mixed project.

-This basic workshop is carried out through the project AUTUMN and gives teachers the means for approximately 25 lessons.
+This basic workshop is carried out through the project AUTUMN and gives teachers the resources for approximately 25 lessons.

-New ideas need time and practice to ‘sink in’.
-Therefore, Saturday meetings shine some extra light on the PBA.
+Since new ideas need time and practice to ‘sink in’, Saturday meetings shine some extra light on the PBA.

-Every meeting has different topics scaffolded in a project and addresses different language skills.
+Each meeting has different topics scaffolded in a project and addresses different language skills.

-TARGET AUDIENCE for the workshops are beginner and experienced native or non-native teachers, who teach young learners (aged 5-11), with at least intermediate knowledge of English language.
+The TARGET AUDIENCE for the workshops is beginner and experienced native or non-native teachers who teach young learners (aged 5–9) , with at least an intermediate knowledge of English.

 THE OBJECTIVES OF THE WORKSHOPS: